ron0105/CashGenius/README.md

-# CashGenuis
+# CashGenius

-CashGenuis helps the visually impaired to identify banknotes, saving time, money and effort for them.
+CashGenius helps the visually impaired to identify banknotes, saving time, money and effort for them.
 It also protects them from fraud!